peiyzhou/jekyll-now/about.md

 permalink: /about/
 ---

 Currently a Ph.D.
-Student on Geomatics Engineering at University of Calgary.
+Student working on Geomatics Engineering at University of Calgary.

 ### More Information